Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 ### 2024-01-05 - Brief description
 I started setting up game.h with structs and includes.
 Then I set up functions to create cards and to add cards to the end of a linked list.
 I also updated the makefile to work a bit.

+For hw I continued adding functions and make a file to test the functions in the game.c file I made functions for printing the deck of cards and preparing for how they will be printed in game.

 ## Riasat Audhy